 Metals students enjoy combining precision, process, and concept.

-Our bachelor of fine arts (BFA) in studio art with an emphasis in metals trains you in using the hand as well as the computer to produce meticulously crafted, wearable, decorative, and sculptural objects using a range of traditional and contemporary materials and processes.
+Ball State's bachelor's degree in visual arts with an emphasis in metals trains you in using the hand as well as the computer to produce meticulously crafted, wearable, decorative, and sculptural objects using a range of traditional and contemporary materials and processes.

 What You Will Study